5 Ways to Lower Your Blood Pressure

 Back to Articles

-February is American Heart Month, a time when all people can focus on their cardiovascular health.
-The CDC’s Division for Heart Disease and Stroke Prevention is shining a light this year on high blood pressure, a leading risk factor for heart disease and stroke – the first and fifth leading causes of death in the United States, respectively.
+February is American Heart Month, a dedicated time for all of us to focus on our cardiovascular health.
+The CDC’s Division for Heart Disease and Stroke Prevention highlights the dangers of high blood pressure, one of the biggest risk factors for heart disease and stroke – the first and fifth leading causes of death in the United States.

 Blood pressure is the pressure of blood pushing against the walls of your arteries.
 Arteries carry blood from your heart to other parts of your body.
 Your blood pressure normally rises and falls through the day.